 In collaboration with the Local Authority, we take our Year 4 class every week to the pools at East Manchester Leisure Centre, Beswick.
 The Local Authority advice is that Year 4 is the optimum age group to take, and that it is most effective to give them the full year of lessons.

-We continue to encourage our pupils to swim regularly and the following reflects their standards, although we do not use Sports Premium Funding to provide additional lessons beyond Year 4:
+We continue to encourage our pupils to swim regularly and the downloads below reflect their standards, although we do not use Sports Premium Funding to provide additional lessons beyond Year 4.